d0rc/oeis-parser/README.md

 python main.py fetch-range 1 100
 ```

 This fetches sequences A000001 through A000100 and stores them in the database.
+Sequences that are already in the database will be skipped to avoid unnecessary API calls.

 With the `--verbose` flag, it shows detailed progress information for each sequence as it's fetched: